 - Talk to yourself out loud while cooking or driving

-Mistake 3: Only Focusing on Grammar
+Common Mistake 3: Focusing Only on Grammar

 After 20 years of teaching English (+ 4 years of learning French + 2 years of learning German + 3 years of learning Russian …), I have A LOT of grammar and vocabulary books.
 Do you?

-- Have you ever thought: If I do more grammar activities, I will really understand the language and then I will be able to speak it.
+- Have you ever thought, if I do more grammar activities, I will really understand the language and then I will be able to speak it?

 - Do you ask your English teacher for more grammar activities so you can become better at the language?